bzimmer/gravl/docs/commands.md

-# gravl - Activity related analysis, exploration, & planning
+# gravl - command line access to activity platforms

 For most commands the timeout value is reset on each query.
 For example, if you query 12 activities